supercollider/supercollider/README_LINUX.md

 sclang
 ```

-By configuring this environment variable, sclang bypasses the need for graphical
+By configuring this environment variable, `sclang` bypasses the need for a graphical
 output, making it adaptable for scripts, automated tasks, and server-based
 applications where GUI is unnecessary or unavailable.